-The proposed development includes the new construction of approximately 297 single-family detached housing units, and 214 paired home housing units.
+The proposed development is understood to the include the new construction of approximately 297 single-family detached housing units, and 214 paired home housing units.

 Proposed access to the development is provided at the following locations: one full-movement access connecting to the roundabout at N Ridge Road and Enderud Boulevard (referred to as Access A), and one three-quarter access onto N Ridge Road north of Enderud Boulevard (referred to as Access B).